Magnet Docs v1.1.7 archive docs

 And this paragraph has a p tag with a css class.

-Complex HTML alongside markdown may not render properly.
+Complex HTML alongside markdown may not render properly, so stick with markdown as much as you can.